These policies are for the benefit and safety of all patrons:

 Selection of materials is based on the professional knowledge and judgment of the library staff, whose expertise includes familiarity with all types of materials and familiarity with the strengths and weaknesses of the existing collections, and awareness of the needs of the community.
 Each title is judged individually according to its intrinsic merit, the subject treated, the reader interest, and need for the book in an organized collection.
 Each title is judged as a whole, and isolated passages in themselves are not used as criteria.
 The selectors also consider professional review, authority, and demand.
 Staff members consult standard bibliographic works and published reviews in professional and general periodicals for evaluations of available materials.
 Some works will be purchased based on the strength of an author’s or performer’s previous popularity before a written review is available.

-The children’s collection is selected to provide pleasurable reading for reading’s sake and, insofar as possible, to provide information in all fields of knowledge, that are of interest to children.
+The children’s collection is selected to promote literacy and reading skills, provide pleasurable reading for reading’s sake and, insofar as possible, to provide information in all fields of knowledge that are of interest to children.
 The collection is carefully selected for children of all ages and abilities, and emphasis is placed upon materials of high quality that stimulate imagination, mental growth, and the development of taste for good literature.

 Materials for young adults are selected with the goal of providing the materials needed for the enrichment of their education as well as materials for their pleasure and entertainment.